A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 \subsection{Inspiration from Geography Questions}

-The definition of the Euler-normalized non-orientable genus arose from explorations into Allen's geography problem for the non-orientable $4$-genus \cite{allen:geography}.
+Our exploration of the $\pm$-spanning surface defect arose from Allen's geography problem for the non-orientable $4$-genus \cite{allen:geography}; Howie has also taken this perspective for spanning surfaces in $S^3$ \cite{howie:pc}.
 For a knot $K$, Allen asked for a description of the set $R_4(K)$ of possible pairs $(e, b)$ realized by the normal Euler number and first Betti number, respectively, of a filling of $K$.
 We may define $R_3(K)$ similarly; note that $R_3(K) \subset R_4(K)$.
 As depicted in Figure~\ref{fig:intro-geography}, the set $R_*(K)$ is constrained by the Gordon-Litherland signature bound, with points of $R(K)$ lying in the wedge In the geography diagram, we may read off $\gamma_n(K)$ as the lowest height of a point in $R_n(K)$, whereas $\sg^+_n(K)$ (resp.\ $\sg^-_n(K)$) is the minimum vertical distance from $R_n(K)$ to the upward-sloping (resp.\ downward-sloping) boundary of $W_{\sigma}$.
-See Sections~\ref{ssec:bs}, \ref{ssec:euler}, and \ref{ssec:signature}, below, for a more detailed discussion.

-The geography perspective leads to a reframing of many non-orientable slice-torus bounds.
-For example, we may reinterpret the Heegaard-Floer $\upsilon$ bound on the non-orientable $4$-genus of \cite{oss:unoriented} as in the following theorem, which we shall prove in Section~\ref{ssec:bound}:
+The discussion above suggests that it may be profitable to think about the $\pm$-spanning surface defects as a type of non-orientable genus normalized by the signature and normal Euler number.
+For example, we may reinterpret the Heegaard-Floer $\upsilon$ bound on the non-orientable $4$-genus of \cite{oss:unoriented} as in the following proposition, which we shall prove in Section~\ref{ssec:bound}: